Istanbul Food Guide

 Bebek Mosque and Bebek Park (on the left)

-Located nearby is the Egyptian Consulate.
-Built in the Ottoman era, The last Khedive of Egypt commissioned Italian Architect Raimondo D’Aronco to construct this lovely building.
-Before it became the Egyptian Consulate, it was known as the Valide Pasha mansion.
+Nearby stands the Egyptian Consulate.
+The last Khedive of Egypt commissioned the Italian architect Raimondo D’Aronco to build it in the Ottoman era, and before it became the consulate it was known as the Valide Pasha mansion.

 Bebek Mosque

 Bebek Mosque is one of the rare mosques built in the First National Architectural style.
-It was built in 1913, a decade before the Turkish Republic came into existence.
-Bebek Mosque was one of many buildings in Istanbul in which Turkish architects attempted to create a style of their own.
-You will see motifs derived from Seljuk and Ottoman architecture in this mosque.
-This mosque was built on the site of a previous mosque.
+It went up in 1913, a decade before the Turkish Republic came into existence, in a period when Turkish architects were attempting to create a style of their own.
+Look for motifs derived from Seljuk and Ottoman architecture.
+It stands on the site of an earlier mosque.

 Rumeli Fortress

-This fortress was built in 1452.
-Technically, that makes it the first Ottoman building in Istanbul.
-If that year sounds familiar, that’s because a year after, in 1453, Sultan Mehmet II conquered Constantinople.
-This fortress was built to help besiege the Byzantine city.
-Surprisingly, it was built in about 4 months.
-The Rumeli Fortress is on the European side in Bebek but just opposite the Bosphorus.
-In the exact location but in Asia is the Anatolian Fortress.
+This fortress was built in 1452, which technically makes it the first Ottoman building in Istanbul.
+If that year sounds familiar, it’s because one year later, in 1453, Sultan Mehmet II conquered Constantinople.
+The fortress was built to help besiege the Byzantine city, and it went up in about four months.
+It sits on the European shore by Bebek, directly across the strait from its twin, the Anatolian Fortress, on the Asian side.

-An excellent way to burn off that lovely breakfast is to walk along the Bosphorus Coast until you end up in Ortaköy, a nearby neighborhood.
-If it’s too late at night, or if you hesitate to walk for another reason, you can quickly grab a bus.
-If you walk, you’ll have the opportunity to see all the lovely shops scattered around but resist the urge to duck into a cafe.
-The reason is that the trip you’re making to Ortaköy is so that you can try some of the beloved kumpir (baked potato) there.
-Ortaköy’s cafes have Istanbul’s best potato and, we daresay, it may be the best in the world.
+An excellent way to burn off that breakfast is to walk along the Bosphorus coast until you end up in Ortaköy, a nearby neighborhood.
+If it’s late at night, or you’d rather not walk, a bus covers the same stretch quickly.
+On foot you’ll pass the shops scattered along the shore, but resist the urge to duck into a café on the way.
+The whole point of the trip is the kumpir waiting in Ortaköy.
+Its cafés serve Istanbul’s best baked potato and, we daresay, it may be the best in the world.